prismaticypher/CodeHS-Python-3/README.md

 # CodeHS - Python Programming 1 and 2

 I will only include **Unit 3 - 15** because I consider unit 1-2 and unit 16 irrelevant.
-If you see any bugs in my code, or if my code does not match CodeHS's test cases, tell.
+If you see any bugs, missing codes, or if my code does not match CodeHS's test cases, tell.

 ## Units (3 - 15)
 - 	Unit 3 — Basic Python and Console Interaction